 The Committee will also be reaching out to women’s initiative and diversity leaders at law firms that are underrepresented in the section.
 Committee members will engage in discussions with these leaders to determine how the section can best meet the needs of women lawyers and to inform these leaders of the numerous benefits of the section.
 Time will also be spent reaching out to those current members who are non-lawyers that take advantage of the CMBA’s Affiliate Membership program.
 Engaging these members will provide the Committee with insight as to the value the section provides to non-lawyers as well as how to attract and retain non-lawyer members.

 The Committee will also coordinate with Diversity Circle regarding the Spring Diversity and Inclusion Conference.

 Input from existing members is essential to the continued success of the section.
-Therefore, the Committee will be welcoming and thanking all returning members and seeking input from them regarding how the section can better meet their individual needs.
+Therefore, the Committee welcomes and thanks all returning members, and seeks input from them regarding how the section can better meet their individual needs.

-The Committee is always looking for volunteers who are committed to providing consistent support and help throughout the 2012-2013 CMBA year.
+The Committee is always looking for volunteers who are committed to providing consistent support and help.

 Food for Thought

 This networking and mentoring program runs from September through May.
 Groups are formed based on preferences such as breakfast, lunch, or cocktail hour, and geographic location.
 Group members are diverse, ranging from law students to experienced professionals.